luetkemj/jsrlt/tutorial/part0.md

 Save your changes and the browser will reload automatically.
 Cool!

 Don't forget to commit your changes to git.
+Stop the server with `control + c`

 ```bash
 git add .
 git commit -m 'my first commit'
 ```

+Start the server back up `npm start` and the git hash should have changed.
+Cool!

 ### Preprod

 Sometimes there are subtle differences between the raw code and what gets compiled for production.
-"It works on my machine" is a common developer excuse but it doesn't your fanbase any good.
+"It works on my machine" is a common developer excuse but it doesn't do your fanbase any good.
 This project includes a preprod environment for testing your compiled code locally before deploying it to production.

 Run `npm run preprod` to create a production build and serve it locally.
 After the build is complete your browser should automatically open a new tab running the app.
 Go ahead and try it!